Skip to content

 }

-Create src/main/resources/plugin.json:
+Create src/main/resources/manifest.json:

 {